PensionDanmark/STIL.ServiceClient/README.md

 The protocol used requires that the SOAP requests are signed with a certificate, and that the underlying HTTP connection is secured with mTLS (a client certificate).

-Thus, to use this library you need to have a certificate for signing the message that STIL will accept (typically an OCES certificate) and a certificate for securing the HTTP call (mTLS).
-The same certificate may be suitable for both uses, but that depends on your setup.

 This poses a problem for clients on Microsofts .NET platform, as signed SOAP messages are not supported on the newer .NET (Core) platform, only in the older .NET Framework platform.

 This library can help you create strongly-typed and signed SOAP XML requests compatible with STIL in a way that is compatible with the newer .NET platform.

 This does not use the WCF framework, but only relies only on ``HttpClient``.

+To use this library you need to have a certificate for signing the message that STIL will accept (typically an OCES certificate) and a certificate for securing the HTTP call (mTLS).
+The same certificate may be suitable for both uses, but that depends on your setup.

 Out of the box the library also comes with some pre-built requests and responses.
 In the initial version, those would be the ones the authors needed